Vinca minor - 10 Bare Root Plants

 Vinca minor - Periwinkle or Creeping Myrtle - is a popular ground cover solution.
 It is native to Central and Southern Europe.
 This evergreen trailing vine spreads quickly, covering ground as a ground cover should.

 Vinca minor can be planted any time you have a shovel handy, even bare root plants.
 It is very tough.
 Maintenance is minimal.
 Vinca has few pest and disease problems, and tolerates poor soil.
-Bare root plants are the obvious choice for planting large areas.
+Bare root plants are the obvious, economical choice for planting medium to large areas.

 Name(s): Vinca minor, Creeping Myrtle, Periwinkle.